augt/P7_Tacquet_Augustin/README.md

 ### Installation instructions :

 - [ ] `Node.js 16.x.x` and `npm` must be installed locally on your machine.
-- [ ] Clone the repo to your machine.
+- [ ] Clone the repo to your computer.
 - [ ] In a terminal window, navigate to the `/server` folder of the projet.
 - [ ] Enter the command `npm install`.
 - [ ] Enter the command `node server`.